Continuing Education Activity

 NMBA has several adverse effects associated with its use.

-Succinylcholine administration correlates to a significant rise in the serum potassium.
-Therefore, it is recommended to avoid use succinylcholine in patients with chronic renal disease, burn patients, patients with crush injuries and rhabdomyolysis.
-Elevated potassium level can lead to fatal arrhythmia.
+Succinylcholine administration correlates to a significant rise in serum potassium.
+Therefore, it is recommended to avoid the use of succinylcholine in patients with chronic renal disease, burn patients, patients with crush injuries, and rhabdomyolysis.
+Elevated potassium levels can lead to fatal arrhythmias.